owkin/GrAIdient/Docs/Contributing/CONTRIBUTING.md

 ### Local

-Testing the [unit tests](../Architecture/MAKitTests.md) on XCode is straight forward.
+Testing the [unit tests](../Architecture/MAKitTests.md) on Xcode is straight forward.

 Testing the [integration tests](../Architecture/MATorchTests.md) and the [examples](../Architecture/MAExamples.md) require an additional setup.